Top Accounting Interview Questions With Answers:

-Are you preparing for an accounting interview?
+Are you looking for commonly asked accounting interview questions for an upcoming interview?
 There is a lot of competition in the job market nowadays for the position of accounting and you need to be well-prepared.
 This article will list some of the common accounting interview questions along with answers to help you ace it.

-Accounting is an important part of any organisation and they usually hire someone who has good knowledge in the field.
-It is popularly known as the language of business and is core to the growth of an organisation.
+Accounting is an important part of any organization and they usually hire someone who has good knowledge in the field.
+It is popularly known as the language of business and is core to the growth of an organization.
 If you want, you can improve your skills with a professional accounting certification.

 Q1.
 How many types of business transactions are there in accounting?